 Here at marriage laboratory, we’re all about experiments for busy couples.
 We hold a marriage experiment every other month.

-Reader, if you find yourself wanting to improve your marriage, but don’t know quite what that would look like or where to start, pull up a chair and make yourself at home (or rather, make your email address at home in that little box down there 😉 ).
+Reader, if you find yourself wanting to improve your marriage, but don’t know quite what that would look like or where to start, pull up a chair and make yourself at home (or rather, make your email address at home by clicking on that subscribe button down there 😉 ).

 If you want better communication and better connection with your partner and are not opposed to experimenting a little to figure it out, you’re at the right place.

 I certainly don’t have all the answers, and I’m not a better wife than you, but I am trying.
 I’m committed to experimenting to figure out what works best for us.
-If you want in on hearing about these experiments- both what they are and how they went- put your little email address in this box here, and I’ll let you know what my marriage wins and failures are twice a month: (don’t worry, I don’t bite, or worse, try to sell you something).
+If you want in on hearing about these experiments- both what they are and how they went- click subscribe, and every month I’ll illuminate you with marriage motivation and good ideas (don’t worry, I don’t bite, or worse, try to sell you something).

 Let’s get that plant a little bit happier.